 The 2022 PIF Awards nomination process is now OPEN.
 Read how to submit your nomination.
 The nomination deadline is 5 p.m.
 Mountain Standard Time on Wednesday, January 11, 2023.

 Birds are faced with enormous obstacles, but time and again we are impressed with the vision and commitment of scientists, conservationists, educators, and groups that work tirelessly on their behalf.
 These individuals and groups deserve to be recognized not only as a measure of gratitude but to inspire the next generation of bird conservationists.

 Since 1996, Partners in Flight (PIF) has been recognizing exceptional contributions to the field of landbird conservation in the Americas with the PIF Awards.
-Nominees will be considered who have significantly furthered the mission of PIF and its goal of protecting priority migratory and resident landbirds and their habitats.
+Nominees who have significantly furthered the mission of PIF and its goal of protecting priority migratory and resident landbirds and their habitats will be considered.
 Nominees will be evaluated in five award categories: Leadership, Investigations, Public Awareness, Stewardship, and the David N. Pashley Lifetime Achievement Award.